Fave25/Student-Score-Data-Analysis/README.md

 # 🎓 Student Score Analysis Project

 This project performs data cleaning, exploratory data analysis, and visual insights on student academic performance.
-It was created to demonstrate my ability to manipulate, analyze, and visualize real-world datasets using Python.
+It was created to demonstrate my ability to manipulate, analyze, and visualize real-world datasets using R.

 ---